A Commitment-based Authentication model for Key Exchange protocols: Authenticated Key Exchange model variation

 \begin{definition} \cite{10.1007/3-540-44987-6_28}: Protocols can trigger the initiation of sub-protocols (i.e. interactive subroutines) or other protocols, and several copies of such protocols may be simultaneously run by each party.
 Each copy of a protocol run at a party is defined a \textbf{session}.
 Technically, a session is an interactive subroutine executed inside a party.
 Each session is identified by the party that runs it, the parties with whom the session communicates and by a session-identifier.
 These identifiers are used in practice to bind transmitted messages to their corresponding sessions. \end{definition} Regarding the theoretic model construction, first the \textit{Authenticated Model} (AM) is defined: Under this model, any attacker willing to confront a set of parties $P_1, .., P_n$ is able to delay and hold onto messages, but is forced, for every message that is delivered, to be done in good faith, without any modification to it.

 When a message is sent by a party, the message is added to a set $M$ of undelivered messages.
 When a party receives a message, this message is deleted from $M$ (therefore, since the adversary is restricted to deliver faithful messages, if a party $P_j$ receives a message $m$ from a party $P_i$, this must mean that $P_i$ sent message $m$ to $P_j$).

 The attacker is also able to corrupt any party at wish.
 This means, learning all information (public and private) pertaining to it.
 If a party is corrupted, then the attacker is allowed to impersonate them, but such action is recorded accordingly in the party's protocol output.
 The global output of the protocol is the concatenation of the output of each party at the end of it, plus the output of the attacker.

 Each party's output is engrossed by every activation regarding the protocol flow.
-The adversary's output is defined to be "\textit{all the information seen (and derived) by the adversary throughout the computation, together with its random input.
-This includes registration of important events that occurred during the execution, such as corruption of parties}".
+The adversary's output is defined to be '\textit{all the information seen (and derived) by the adversary throughout the computation, together with its random input.
+This includes registration of important events that occurred during the execution, such as corruption of parties}'.